ohnosec/ZXPrinter/README.md

 ### Limitations of the web app

 - Only modern browsers are supported.
-It has only really been tested on Chrome
+It's only been properly tested on Chrome
+- Only designed to work on the desktop.
+Small screen devices have not been tested
-- Only Chrome, Edge, or Opera web browsers support USB
+- Only Chrome, Edge, or Opera web browsers currently support USB
 - Github hosting only allows connection over USB
 - Self hosting on the Pico ZX Printer only allows connection over the network
 - Self hosting on your PC allows connection over both USB and network